-(This is not required for government-financed foreign students.)
+(This is not required for a candidate of MEXT scholar, ie. Japanese government scholarship student.)

 7. Notes

 - (1) Incomplete and/or insufficient applications will not be subject to screening. - (2) Any applicants who are found to have made false statements on the application will have their permission to enroll withdrawn, even if a positive admission decision has already been made. - (3) The ticket for exam must be brought along with you on the examination day.